-Acting on Your Dreams
+Acting on your dreams

 Resolution gives you the opportunity to live your dreams and make them come true by paying attention, taking to heart their messages, and applying their lessons.
 No matter if resolution is offered in the dream content or left up to you to ponder and figure out, the following applies:

 - If a dream makes a suggestion, run with it.